Home GastronomyMy favorite Italian restaurants in Paris

 _

-Gruppo Giulietta is an Italian spot located in the 11th arrondissement of Paris that serves up pizzas with lovely fluffy dough, as well as pasta.
-For starters, I recommend you try the Parmigiana Fried Balls (7 €), which are super light, or the fried pizzettas (9 €), which are wonderfully comforting.
-For pizza, we tested the Tartufo with truffle cream (23 €), and for the pasta, we sampled the Paccheri Italiane with homemade basil pesto, sun-dried tomatoes, and burrata (18 €).
-For dessert, don’t miss their tiramisu, which is very generous in size and also incredibly creamy (7 €).
+Gruppo Giulietta is an Italian address in the 11th arrondissement of Paris that offers pizzas with a nice fluffy dough and pasta.
+For an appetizer, I recommend trying the Parmigiana Fried Balls (€7), very airy, or the fried pizzettas (€9) which are very comforting.
+As for pizza, we tested the Tartufo with truffle cream (€23), and for the pasta, we tasted the Paccheri Italiane with homemade basil pesto, sun-dried tomatoes, and burrata (€18).
+For dessert, don’t miss the restaurant’s tiramisu, which is quite generous and also very creamy (€7).

 Tested in 2023